cfortuna/eCAL/README.md

 If you use this tool please cite our paper:
 ```
 @Article{chou2025energycostartificialintelligence,
-      title={The Energy Cost of Artificial Intelligence of Things Lifecycle},
+      title={The Energy Cost of Artificial Intelligence Lifecycle in Communication Networks},
       author={Shih-Kai Chou and Jernej Hribar and Vid Hanžel and Mihael Mohorčič and Carolina Fortuna},
       year={2025},
       eprint={2408.00540},